 Despite the progress that has been made, the most common audit outcome was a qualified audit opinion - received by 16 municipalities (41%) in 2023-24.
-Nelson Mandela Bay Metro regressed into this summary Introduction outcomes risks metros irregularities Call to action Provinces 00 - 01 - 02 - 03 - 04 - 05 - 06 - 07 category due to instability - the metro had a senior management vacancy rate of 60%, a vacant chief financial officer position and a suspended city manager.
+Nelson Mandela Bay Metro regressed into this category due to instability - the metro had a senior management vacancy rate of 60%, a vacant chief financial officer position and a suspended city manager.
 The council did not fill the senior management vacancies as it was also unstable because the mayor changed during the year.
 Buffalo City Metro stagnated on a qualified audit opinion.
 Both metros had control deficiencies due to poor departmental coordination and a lack of standard operating procedures.
 Most municipalities struggled to prepare accurate financial statements, with 30 (77%) submitting poor-quality financial statements.
 The poor financial reporting can be improved by addressing skills gaps, filling key vacancies and strengthening financial disciplines.
 Accounting officers should also hold management accountable for failing to address internal control deficiencies.